Gabs00/Projects/Web/CMS/README.md

 ###Purpose:
 Creating a single page CMS with :

-	*Single page for user access
+	-Single page for user access
-	*Single page for admin access
+	-Single page for admin access

 ###Needs: